-Our laboratory focuses on clarifying cell diversity and the precise wiring of long-range projection neurons (LRPN).
+The Cellular Connectomics Laboratory focuses on clarifying cell diversity and the precise wiring of long-range projection neurons (LRPN).
 These monosynaptically link distant brain regions, and may therefore be pivotal substrates of the widely distributed networks that allow complex perception, cognition and action.
 We apply electrophysiology and high-resolution single-cell axonal tracing methods.
-These include juxtacellular injections and single-cell transfection in vivo; standard, confocal and transmission electron microscopy; stereology; and 3D reconstruction methods.